 Carnival said all of the passengers will receive a full refund for the cruise, along with transportation expenses.
 They'll also be reimbursed for all purchases aboard the ship, except for gift shop and casino charges.
 They will also received a future cruise credit equal to the amount paid for this voyage.

-Guests booked on the cancelled voyages will receive a full refund, reimbursement for non-refundable travel expenses and a 25 percent discount on a future three- or five-day cruise or a 15 percent discount on a six- to-seven day cruise.
+The next two scheduled voyages on Carnival Triumph, scheduled for Monday and Saturday, were canceled.
+Guests booked on those voyages will receive a full refund, reimbursement for non-refundable travel expenses and a 25 percent discount on a future three- or five-day cruise.